Do You Really Save Money By Buying Insurance Later Rather Than Now?

 That said, what is the risk or downside of delaying your hospitalization insurance purchase?

-While the cost of inaction is not reflected in the premiums that you are or would be paying, the most significant risk and downside of delaying your hospitalization insurance purchase come from the angle of insurability.
+While the cost of inaction is not reflected in the premiums that you would be paying, the most significant risk and downside of delaying your hospitalization insurance purchase come from the angle of insurability.

-What this means is that in an event where you suffer from any illness or accident prior to obtaining the coverage, these conditions that you suffer from will be classified as pre-existing conditions and would most probably be excluded completely from the coverage itself.
+What this means is that in an event where you suffer from any illness or accident prior to obtaining the coverage, these conditions that you suffer from will be classified as pre-existing conditions and would be excluded completely from the coverage itself.

 For example, if my intention is to purchase my hospital insurance after 30 years old and I suffer from a back injury during an exercise back when I am 27 years old.